simphotonics/identical_items_list/benchmark/README.md

 ## Benchmark Code

-In order to compare the efficiency of  and , the following benchmark were
+In order to compare the efficiency of[`IdenticalItemsList`][IdenticalItemsList] and a standard Dart list, the following benchmarks were
 performed:

 ```Dart